 This past summer and fall’s adult returns to the creek and hatchery along with incubation from spawning-

 • Pink – a high number of adults returned this past season, over 2,000.
 The even year returns are non-dominant and numbers are normally low, 0 to as many as 60 fish on average.
-For instance, 2 years ago in 2022 a total of 9 adults were counted.
+For instance, 3 years ago in 2022 a total of 9 adults were counted.
 This past season the first Pinks showed up in the creek the last week of July, 2024.
 We did not collect any Pink eggs this past season, this is due to Dept of Fisheries and Oceans (DFO) hatchery regulations, only odd year collection is allowed for Chapman creek.
-(2023, 2025, etc.).
+(2025, 2027, etc.).

 • Chinook returns to the creek were slightly below average, a total of 9 fish were seen.
 The first Chinook adult was seen in the creek the second week of Sept.
 Chinook are not native to Chapman Creek and are introduced annually as smolts.
 70,424 eyed Chinook eggs arrived here in mid November from the Chilliwack River Hatchery in the Lower Mainland’s Fraser Valley.
-These are currently being incubated, they will be released to the creek in May or June 2025.

 Latest Posts: